olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 Subsequent flashing can be done in two ways:
 1. Follow the initial flashing process
-    - There is no need to change the read out protection after the initial flash
+    - There is no need to change the read out protection after the initial flash or to hold the boot button
 2. Boot into the system bootloader using the cli, lua or the OLED display
     - This enables programming over UART1 (PA9, PA10) or UART2 (PA2, PA3) with a USB-TTL adapter using the Serial connection option in STM32CubeProgrammer